-- Do nationwide CPI metrics accurately forecast the Affordability Ratio inputs for customers outside the metropolitan statistical areas (MSAs) or is it necessary to develop an alternate approach?177 - Are there more regionally based metrics of inflation for regions outside of MSAs?178 - Are there weaknesses to the staff method of forecasting income and housing costs for the metrics?179 - Has any utility used the Global Insights inflation rates as an alternative to forecast increases in costs/rates/bills? - As contemplated in this decision, have parties been able to get access to the source data for essential bills in the AR Calculator? - Are the energy and water trackers good mechanisms to provide a view of current and prospective cumulative revenues from which forecasted rates are derived and from which projected essential usage bills are derived?
+- Are there more regionally based metrics of inflation for regions outside of MSAs?203 - Are there weaknesses to the staff method of forecasting income and housing costs for the metrics?204 - Has any utility used the Global Insights inflation rates as an alternative to forecast increases in costs/rates/bills? - As contemplated in this decision, have parties been able to get access to the source data for essential bills in the AR Calculator? - Are the energy and water trackers good mechanisms to provide a view of current and prospective cumulative revenues from which forecasted rates are derived and from which projected essential usage bills are derived?